emacsway/emacsway.github.io/_sources/en/django-framework.txt

 Unfortunately, this simplicity is appropriate only in simple cases.
 In a more serious application, there are more problems than advantages.

-Since Django does not use the `Repository`_ layer, it would be desirable to hide the implementation of access to the data source by the Service Layer, see the article ":doc:`service-layer`".
+Since Django does not implement `Repository`_ pattern, it would be desirable to hide an implementation of data access logic at least with ":doc:`Service Layer <service-layer>`".
 This is necessary because the capabilities of Django ORM are not always enough to build complicated queries or to create complicated models, and you have to replace Django ORM with third-party tools or a bare implementation of `DataMapper`_ pattern (we will return to this issue a little later).
 In any case, the implementation of data access must be hidden from the application, and this is one of the responsibilities of the Service Layer.